ArnaudDuhamel/app_data_transfer/README.md

-# Android BMI calculator app with Jetpack Compose
+# Sample Android app transfering data between two activities

 This application is based on the tutorial at this link: https://www.geeksforgeeks.org/how-to-send-data-from-one-activity-to-second-activity-in-android/